Wellcome pledges £2m after new Ebola outbreak confirmed

 The DRC has confirmed a case of Ebola in Mbandaka, a city of around half a million people.

-The total number of cases has risen to 44, and 23 people have died.
+The total number of cases is 44, and 23 people have died.